blindopen/TSM-Det-Pointcloud-/README.md

 git clone https://github.com/open-mmlab/OpenPCDet.git
 ```

 b.
+Copy our documents to the openpcdet related folder。

+c.
 Install the dependent libraries as follows:

 * Install the dependent python libraries: